Why Betsy DeVos is Riling up Education Advocates

 She “understands the need to bring back education control to state and local boards,” and will “empower our parents, teachers, students, and local education officials,” said Sen. Dean Heller, R-Nevada, in a statement Thursday.

-In the meantime, public education advocates hope to find one other vote over the weekend to derail the confirmation.
+In the meantime, public education advocates hope to find one other vote to derail the confirmation.